1. The Problem

 as a whole.

-To screen for well-to-well contamination, one examines pairs of plate-neighbor
+To screen for well-to-well contamination, one looks for overlapping plate neighbors.

 3. The FPC decontamination function